 Before you purchase your title bond - learn important payment info

-After you purchase your bond, the surety company (that's us, Surety Solutions) will mail your Mississippi Lost Title Bond in the mail.
+After you purchase your bond, the surety company will mail your Mississippi Lost Title Bond in the mail.
 Once you receive the surety bond in the mail, you can move on to the next step.

 Submit the surety bond to your nearest Mississippi Department of Revenue office.
 Locations can be found here.